10XGenomics/cellranger/lib/louvain/README.txt

 - graph is not renumbered by default in the convert program
 - an optional verbose mode has been added and the program is silent by default
 - some portions of the code have been c++ improved (type * -> vector<type>) These modifications imply that any binary graph file created with the previous versions of the code is not comptabile with this version.
 You must therefore regenerate all the binary files.

 Version 0.1 and 0.2:
 - initial community detection algorithm

+- 10x Genomics changes following 0.3:
+  - Hardcode a fixed seed value
+  - Fix .gitignore
+  - Add support for '-' as input filename to `convert`, denoting stdin